1st/interview/README.md

 Books & Articles
 ---------

-Also you can read some good books that help increase your chances to be hired:
+Also you can read some good books that can help increase your chances to be hired:
 - [Cracking the Coding Interview, 5th Edition](https://www.google.com.ua/search?q=Cracking+the+Coding+Interview,+5th+Edition) that tells you not only about technical skills, but also how to prepare yourself before interview